Michele Fiore

 Michele Ann Fiore (born July 29, 1970) is an American politician and committeewoman for the Nevada Republican Party and justice of the peace for Pahrump in Nye County.
 She was formerly a member of the Nevada Assembly and the Las Vegas City Council.

-In 2024, Fiore was convicted of seven counts of federal felony fraud for stealing $70,000 meant for a memorial to fallen police officers and spending it on personal expenses including cosmetic surgery.
+In 2024, Fiore was convicted of seven counts of federal felony fraud for stealing $70,000 meant for a memorial to a police officer and spending it on personal expenses including cosmetic surgery.
 In 2025, she was pardoned by President Donald Trump before she was due to be sentenced.

 Biography

 Fiore moved to Nye County in November 2022 after narrowly losing the race for Nevada State Treasurer in the 2022 election.
 She was a member of the Nevada Assembly from 2012 to 2016.
 Fiore, who represented much of northwestern Clark County, served two Assembly terms.

 On December 7, 2015, she confirmed that she would not seek reelection, and would instead enter the 2016 race for Nevada's 3rd congressional district in southern Clark County.
 On June 15, 2016, Fiore placed third in the primary, with 18% of the vote.

 She was elected to the Las Vegas City Council in 2017 and represented Ward 6.
 Fiore has been a high-profile supporter of Cliven Bundy and Donald Trump.

 She briefly ran in the Republican primary for the 2022 Nevada gubernatorial election before dropping out and winning the Republican nomination in the 2022 Nevada State Treasurer election, which she lost to Democratic nominee Zach Conine, 46.0% to 47.7%.
-She is currently the Nevada Republican Party national committeewoman responsible for fund-raising in the state.
+She was the Republican National Committee committeewoman for Nevada from January 2021 to January 16, 2023, succeeded by Sigal Chattah.

-In late 2022, the Nye County Board of Commissioners appointed Fiore justice of the peace.
+In December 20, 2022, the Nye County Board of Commissioners appointed Fiore justice of the peace, preceded by Kent Jasperson.
 In June 2023, she was elected to the office.